mllibs/mllibs/README.md

 fib_list(5) # [0, 1, 1, 2, 3]
 ```

-[mllibs] Let's take a look at how we wold simplify our code using a `class`
+(2) Let's take a look at how we wold simplify our code using a `class` structure:

 ```python